In Supply Chain, 85% Believe Their Digital Maturity is Average or Lagging

 - Only 15.3 percent of respondents were confident of their market leadership when it comes to implementing digital technologies.

 - Respondents cited the greatest opportunity for digital transformation around back-office efficiency (25.5 percent), closely followed by customer interface and user experience (24.5 percent) and business intelligence (22.5 percent).

 Interestingly, despite only 4.1 percent of survey respondents reporting that they feel their existing technology deployments are holding them back from new innovations, 23.5 percent indicated that they’d encountered issues with legacy technology or infrastructure when they did look to implement new technologies.

 “Before any digital transformation can start, a culture of innovation is vital.
 But understanding the technical realities of the business is also critical—especially in supply chain and logistics where already tight margins make investments in new digital technologies feel riskier,” said Jonathan Bingham, co-founder and chief executive officer at Janeiro Digital.
 “With these obstacles, inaction can feel like the safer road forward.
 But in reality, it’s the riskiest long-term strategy a business can take.
 Making the decision to move forward with innovation and digital transformation is the first step towards finding stability and long-term success.”

 Full results of the survey can be downloaded here: The Modernization Gap: Digital Innovation and Transformation in Supply Chain and Logistics.

-For supply chain and logistics professionals considering an investment in new technologies, Janeiro Digital is offering a free, one-day assessment by its team of experienced technical architects and experts whose job it is to listen to your problems and provide actionable solutions, commitment-free.
+For supply chain and logistics professionals considering an investment in new technologies, Janeiro Digital is offering a free call with its team of experienced technical architects and experts whose job it is to listen to your problems and provide actionable solutions, commitment-free.
 Let us know if you’re interested and we’ll set it up.

 Leading Supply Chain Visibility Company Delivers Real-Time Cargo Monitoring and Security Across The Globe